Effect size: Cohen's d

 and it is related to Hedges' g by a scaling factor (see below).

-With two paired samples, we look at the distribution of the difference scores.
-In that case, s is the standard deviation of this distribution of difference scores.
-This creates the following relationship between the t-statistic to test for a difference in the means of the two groups and Cohen's d:
+With two paired samples, an approach is to look at the distribution of the difference scores.
+In that case, s is the standard deviation of this distribution of difference scores (of note, the standard deviation of difference scores is dependent on the correlation between paired samples).
+This creates the following relationship between the t-statistic to test for a difference in the means of the two paired groups and Cohen's d (computed with difference scores):